ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 To download raw data, use the links above to access the datasets on the WITS website.
 Then, click the light grey button that has an arrow pointing downwards in the top right of the table.

 The datasets for from above can be found in our [raw_data](https://github.com/ecn310/course-project-taxes-tariffs/tree/main/Reproducibility_Package/raw_data) folder. they are labeled:
-- internationaltax.xlsx
+- internationaldataset.xlsx
-- consumptiontaxreproducible.xlsx
+- consumptiontaxdataset.xlsx
-- gdpdata.xlsx
+- GDPdataset.xlsx

 ### Datasets